Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 Yes, you can dive here with nitrox.
 The additional cost is $100.

-Yes, you can rent everything here.
+Yes, you can rent anything here.
 A complete set of equipment includes a bcd, regulator, computer, lamp, mask, fins and a snorkel.
-The cost for this is $175.
-A wetsuit is not included in the full set so you have to reserve it separately.
+The cost is $175.
+A wetsuit is not included in the full kit, so you still need to reserve it separately.
 The cost for the entire week is $50.
 So in total you will pay $225.

 It is always advisable to bring your own spare parts or a new battery for your dive computer.
 However, should something break, you can use the extra equipment available on the boat free of charge.